Andrew-Pynch/neuralink-bot/README.md

+# Important Notice
+This README is out of date in terms of the scope of the project / what I have recently accomplished.
+I will update the readme to reflect current state / plans for development before 3/21/2020.
+Cheers!

 # neuralink-bot
 Neuralink posses a robot capable of lacing a brain with "threads" containing electrodes.
 I am not sure if they posses the capability to automatically localize and avoid blood vessels while placing these threads.
 It appears that the surgery processes requries neurosurgeon supervision to select lacing sites that "dodge" blood vessels.